schollz/norns-dev/norns-test-dummy/README.md

 ## Norns in the cloud instructions

+### Get a server

+Get a Docker droplet or similar and [install Docker](https://docs.docker.com/engine/install/ubuntu/).

 ### Get a domain name

 Free domain names are at [duckdns](http://www.duckdns.org/).

 I'll assume your domain name is `yourwebsite.com`.

-### Get a server

-Get a Docker droplet or similar and [install Docker](https://docs.docker.com/engine/install/ubuntu/).
+Make sure to point the domain name to your server address.

 ### Setup reverse proxy